The backend module¶

 The second column simply displays the id of the task.

-The third column contains the name of the task, the extension it is coming from and any additional information specific to the task (for example, the e-mail to which the "test" task will send a message or the sleep duration of the "sleep" task).
-It also show a summary of the task's status with an icon.
+The third column contains the name of the task, the extension it is coming from and any additional information specific to the task.
+It also shows a summary of the task's status with an icon.

 The fourth column shows whether the task is recurring or will run only a single time.